cado-security/product-help/docs/cado/manage/data.md

 ## Storing Sensitive Customer Data

-The storage of sensitive customer data in the Cado platform depends on the types of data sources and evidence imported into the software.
+The storage of sensitive customer data in the / Forensic Acquisition and Investigation platform depends on the types of data sources and evidence imported into the software.
 Data can be stored in several locations, including:

-- The database on the main Cado instance.
+- The database on the main / Forensic Acquisition and Investigation instance.
 - EFS (Elastic File System).
 - The customer's S3 bucket (AWS) or Azure storage.

-Because the Cado platform is deployed within the customer's cloud environment, the customer has full control over data lifecycle management (e.g., using Lifecycle Management policies) and access controls, such as VPC and subnet rules, to secure sensitive data.
+Because the / Forensic Acquisition and Investigation platform is deployed within the customer's cloud environment, the customer has full control over data lifecycle management (e.g., using Lifecycle Management policies) and access controls, such as VPC and subnet rules, to secure sensitive data.